CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 - An [OpenShift template](https://github.com/CSCfi/websocat-template/blob/main/websocat-template.yaml) is needed to configure WebSocat on Rahti.
 Download or copy this YAML file to your clipboard.
 Note that this is an unsupported beta template
 - On the Rahti web interface front page, select Import YAML/JSON and add the WebSocat template to the same project as the MongoDB (upload by dragging & dropping, selecting it, or pasting from the clipboard).
 Do not edit the template!
 - Select Create, process the template and input the above hostname and target port in the requested database service name and database port fields
 - Select the created project, navigate to `Applications > Services` and select the WebSocat service.
-Remember the
-    - Route hostname (of the form `websocat-<project name>.rahtiapp.fi`)
+Remember the route hostname (of the form `websocat-<project_name>.rahtiapp.fi`)

 ### Option 2: Using the `oc` command line tool